JohanOhlin/divingintoazure/_posts/2019-11-07-worker-service-in-kubernetes-with-health-checks.markdown

 Add the NuGet package `Microsoft.Extensions.Hosting` to your project.

 Create a worker service as shown below.
-This code will run for 30 seconds and then throw an unhandled exception which will cause the service to fail, but the app will still be running.
+This code will run for 10 minutes and then throw an unhandled exception which will cause the service to fail, but the app will still be running.

 {% highlight csharp linenos %}
 public class InvoiceWorker : BackgroundService